 One tip I would give to other parents using the KidloLand app is to invest some time in downloading all the songs and games first.
 Depending on your child’s age, they might not have the patience to wait until something they click on has fully downloaded.
 If something doesn’t start straight away, they’ll press the back button and move on to something else!

-Downloading all the content will pay off, as once you’ve done that, all the content becomes accessible offline, so you can literally use it anywhere.
-And you know how handy that is when you’re on a plane or you have a little one you need to keep busy during your other children’s football practice!
+Downloading all the content will pay off.
+Once you’ve done that, all the content becomes accessible offline.
+And you can literally use it anywhere.
+And you know how handy that is when you’re on a plane.
+Or when you have a little one you need to keep busy during your other children’s football practice!

 What else do I need to know?

-And if you want to try the full version first before committing to anything, you can also take advantage of their free 7-day trial option.
+And if you want to try the full version, take advantage of their free 7-day trial option.
 This gives you access to the entire app.
-I’d say that if your little one enjoys it, it’s definitely good value for money, as you get a huge amount of content for quite a small price.
+I’d say that if your little one enjoys it, it’s definitely good value for money.
+You get a huge amount of content for quite a small price.